Xunnamius/project-utils/packages/plugin-lint/README.md

   - Since the typical [root package of a monorepo][12] is only encountered in development, any dependencies should always be `devDependencies`
   - If a `next.config.js` file exists, this check is skipped
+- ⚠️ Warns when `package.json` is missing the `private` field or if it is not set to `true`
+  - If a `next.config.js` file exists, this check is skipped
+- ⚠️ Warns when `package.json` is missing the `name` field
 - All valid [sub-roots][12] defined in the `package.json` `workspaces` field are recursively linted

 These additional checks are performed only if linting a [sub-root][12]:

-- ⛔ † Errors when this package's source imports another package from the same monorepo but doesn't list said package in `package.json` `dependencies` field
+- ⛔ † Errors when this package's source imports another package from the same monorepo but does not list said package in `package.json` `dependencies` field
   - [Self-referential imports][13] are excluded from this check
 - ⚠️ Warns when `package.json` contains `devDependencies`
   - These should be located in the project root's `package.json` file instead